kedro-org/kedro/docs/source/09_development/03_commands_reference.md

 This command runs [`pip-compile`](https://github.com/jazzband/pip-tools#example-usage-for-pip-compile) on the project's `src/requirements.txt` file and will create `src/requirements.lock` with the compiled requirements.

-`kedro build-reqs` has two optional arguments to specify which file to compile the requirements from and where to safe the compiled requirements to.
+`kedro build-reqs` has two optional arguments to specify which file to compile the requirements from and where to save the compiled requirements to.
 These arguments are `--input-file` and `--output-file` respectively.

 `kedro build-reqs` also accepts and passes through CLI options accepted by `pip-compile`.
-For example, `kedro build-reqs --generate-hashes` will call `pip-compile --generate-hashes src/requirements.txt`.
+For example, `kedro build-reqs --generate-hashes` will call `pip-compile --output-file=src/requirements.lock --generate-hashes src/requirements.txt`.

 #### Install all package dependencies